ZenGo-X/signature-simulation/eip/eip.md

 As it might be useful to provide a more structured output, we want to get the feedback of the community and specifically wallets' implementors on how they would like to receive it.
 One suggestion is that function would return structs that represent transfers and approvals to support a simulation like experience to the users. e.g. the ```evalEIP712Buffer``` function would return a strcut that represnts a transfer (contract, from, to, amount) and the wallet MAY display a resolved version of it to the end user. ("transfer 2 USDC to address 0x...")

-### Support for EIP-712 message that are not meant to be used on-chain
+### Support for EIP-712 messageד that are not meant to be used on-chain

 Some web2 implementations are using a signed EIP-712 message as a method to identify the user.
 It would be helpful if the wallet can display a reassuring message that this message cannot be used on-chain.
 We would like to get feedback from the community if this can be done safely, e.g. by omitting the ```chainId``` and/or ```verifyingContract``` from EIP-712 message, or putting non-exisiting values in them (e.g. ``verifyingContract``` = 0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC)